ahoundetoungan/PartialNetwork/test/README.txt

 File GX_observed_Alidaee.R produces simulations, where GX is observed and the network distribution is estimated following Alidaee et al. (2020).

 File GX_unobserved_Alidaee.R produces simulations, where GX is unobserved the network distribution is estimated following Alidaee et al. (2020).

+File CppFunctions.cpp containes some source C++ functions that are used in the simulations and the application.

 --------------------------------------------- ADD HEALTH ---------------------------------------------
 File Inschool.do cleans Inschool AddHealth data and the network data used for the application